penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/bnfw/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Use the settings in the new 'Notifications' Menu item in the sidebar to configure the plugin.
 4. (Optional) Install a plugin to use SMTP instead of `wp_mail()`.
 I recommend [Post SMTP Mailer/Email Log](https://wordpress.org/plugins/post-smtp/).
-5. Test by creating a notification with some [shortcodes](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WordPress").
+5. Test by creating a notification with some [shortcodes](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WP").

 == Frequently Asked Questions ==

-> Full Documentation for BNFW can be found [here](https://betternotificationsforwp.com/documentation/ "Documentation for Better Notifications for WordPress").
+> Full Documentation for BNFW can be found [here](https://betternotificationsforwp.com/documentation/ "Documentation for Better Notifications for WP").

+= Is this plugin compatible with the new Block Editor (Gutenberg) in WordPress 5? =

+Yes and no. Most notifications work but full support can't be guaranteed for all notifications at the moment.
+Full support is on the roadmap but for the time being, I'd recommend using the [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/) with BNFW.

 = What are shortcodes?
 Where can I use them in this plugin? =